Saareem/gis-e4030-abm/README.md

 The path generator is what its name suggests:
 It is a [generator](https://wiki.python.org/moin/Generators) that yields full customer paths.

-There are two* path generators implemented in this package.
+There are three* path generators implemented in this package.

 (1) Empirical path generator

 (2) Synthetic path generator

+(3) Real-time path generator

 You can also implement your own path generator and pass it.